-The changes made to the Icelandic property index in March 2006 aimed at improving the calculation in respect of measuring quality change.
-They are based on research of housing sales data over the period January 2000 to April 2006.
-In that period there were 57.200 properties sold, approximately 35.000 multi-family housing nearly 6.500 single-family houses, in the capital city area and 7.700 multi-family housing and 8.000 single-family houses outside the capital city area.
+Changes were made to the Icelandic property index in March 2006 aimed at improving the calculation in respect of measuring quality change.
+They were based on research on housing sales data over the period January 2000 to April 2006.
+In that period there were 57,200 properties sold, approximately 35,000 multi-family housing nearly 6,500 single-family houses, in the capital city area and 7,700 multi-family housing and 8,000 single-family houses outside the capital city area.

-Following methods were implemented: The capital area has been split into two strata, an inner/older and an outer/newer where nearly 30% of the single-family houses sold belong to the inner/older area.
-There are 8 categories for properties size, giving after these changes altogether 18 sub-indices for housing in the capital city area and 8 indices by size category for property outside the capital city area.
-From both of these sets of indices, 4 overall indices are calculated for multi-family housing and single-family houses, inside and outside the capital city area.
-Hence 30 sub-indices are used when calculating the aggregate index for real estate prices and increases the number of subindices calculated from 20.
-Emphasis is placed
+The capital area was split into two strata, an inner/older and an outer/newer where nearly 30% of the single-family houses sold belong to the inner/older area.
+There are 8 categories for properties size, giving after these changes altogether 18 subindices for housing in the capital city area and 8 indices by size category for property outside the capital city area.
+From both of these sets of indices, 4 overall indices are calculated for multi-family housing and singlefamily houses, inside and outside the capital city area.
+Hence 30 subindices are used when calculating the aggregate index for real estate prices.
+Emphasis is placed on comparing price developments within housing categories, not among types of property or among the different regions of Iceland.